THIS POST CONTAINS AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Baked Alaska is a slightly retro, undeniably showy and utterly impressive dessert.
 In fact, I’d go as far as to say that Baked Alaska is the extrovert of the dessert world.

-These Winter Baked Alaskas bring a fruity and sweetly spiced edge to this eye-catching and extravagant classic pudding.
-I’ve replaced the sponge cake with panettone that has been blended with mincemeat.
+These Christmas themed individual Baked Alaskas bring a fruity and sweetly spiced edge to this eye-catching and extravagant classic pudding.
+I’ve replaced the sponge cake with panettone that has been blended with homemade mincemeat.
 Topped with creamy vanilla ice cream & pillowy toasted Swiss meringue, it really is a great way to beat the January blues and use up those Christmas leftovers.

 Timing is crucial for success when making any Baked Alaska.
 But it can be done in stages: